mikolajkania/mikolajkania.github.io/_posts/2024-01-14-year-in-review.md

 <!--excerpt-->

 # Engineering
-When you are joining an industry to develop as machine learning specialist, you envision yourself a problem solver of endless stream of projects.
-The thing is, that whereas it is important to sharpen data science skills, equally important it keep engineering side taken care of.
-Being backend & search engineer in the past helped me to embrace this truth and in 2023 I had my tooling set and predictions confirmed by experience.
+When you are joining an industry to develop as a machine learning specialist, you envision yourself a problem solver in an endless stream of projects.
+The truth is, however, that whereas it is important to sharpen data science skills, equally important it keep engineering side taken care of.
+My experience as backend & search engineer helped me to embrace this truth quite early I am ready to share my basic **MLOps overview**.

-## MLOps
+## Running experiments
+Capability to have a predictable and transparent experiments execution is a crucial part of **[mature MLOps setup](https://cloud.google.com/architecture/mlops-continuous-delivery-and-automation-pipelines-in-machine-learning)**.

-**AWS Sagemaker** processing jobs and pipelines is the answer to the need to build high-quality services.
-Their advantages are vast: trackable executions and outcomes, resources allocation per intermediate task, reproducibility, caching, ability to retroactively review the runs.
-It also helps to separate a code of a Python package from a script that is running it in the cloud.
-It is not without its issues: jobs are sometimes hanging, convenient metrics tracking at the time of using was irritating, but overally it is an option worth exploring.
+**[Amazon Sagemaker pipelines](https://aws.amazon.com/sagemaker/pipelines/)** and processing jobs are an answer to the need to build high-quality services.
+Their advantages are broad: trackable executions, flexible resources allocation, reproducibility or caching are first coming to my mind.
+It is not without its issues, however: jobs are sometimes hanging, metrics tracking at the time of using was irritating and I would expect a better protection from unexpected costs.
+Overally it is an option worth considering, but of course, it is more about capabilities provided than actual vendor.

-My journey in choosing backbone experimentation runner was involving DVC, Kedro, Prefect, Flyte and ordinary Python scripts.
-My learning was to keep it simple as long as possible, as every tool is adding additional complexity to the coding environment.
-Still, I definitely can imagine Prefect as a workflow manager in advanced pipelines.
+My journey in choosing a backbone experimentation runner was involving [DVC](https://dvc.org/doc/start/experiments), [Kedro](https://kedro.org/), [Prefect](https://www.prefect.io/) and **ordinary Python scripts**.
+I ended up with the last option, without adding additional level of abstraction - complexity should be added only when actual need is identified.
+Having said that, I can definitely see **Prefect** as a good workflow manager in the advanced pipelines.

 ## Tracking
-Metrics tracking is subpar in a native Sagemaker, too limited in DVC Experiments and I didn't fully click with industry standard - mlflow; still it was a good tool that I would be comfortable using.
+Centralized metrics tracking is subpar in Sagemaker and too limited in [DVC](https://dvc.org/doc/start/data-management/metrics-parameters-plots).
+Although I found [mlflow](https://www.mlflow.org/) a bit too clunky, it is an industry standard for a good reason due to integrations and a solid documentation.

-I found Weights & Biases well designed and approachable.
-What I like about W&B is that their integrations are well-thought and you are not forced to use all of them since the beginning, which was my impression with mlflow.
-You can pick and choose functionalities as your project grows and I ended up experimenting with not only tracking, but also their models storage.
+After further research, I gave **[Weights & Biases](https://wandb.ai/)** a chance, and it turned out to be well-designed and approachable.
+Its documentation is good and I found their integrations and model storages easy to set up; also ecosystem was inviting to start with only subset of features.
 I really liked how easy it is to run it locally for experimentation and go online for finalized runs.
-There is also an Optuna callback for W&B, which makes it easier to inject hyperparameter tuning into your workflow.
+There is also an **[Optuna callback](https://github.com/nzw0301/optuna-wandb)** for W&B, which makes it easier to inject hyperparameter tuning into your workflow.

-Comet looked like an interesting competitor to W&B, but its offline functionality was limited and number of features at the same price - lower.
-Still, I count on them to provide competition in this field.

-## Environment
+## IDE
-As a Windows user I was happy to have WSL2 part of my workflow.
-It enabled me to use tools on my main OS and execute code on Ubuntu - very neat combination.
-Unfortunately when I upgraded to Windows 11 I found performance issues that I initially a attributed to Intellij IDEA.
-After digging, it turned out that biggest issue is related to the upgrade.
-It was a setback, as I was happy with the newest Windows, I was happy with my environment and workflow, but now needed to explore how to change it.
+As a Windows 10 user I was happy to have **[WSL (Windows Subsystem for Linux)](https://learn.microsoft.com/en-us/windows/wsl/about)** part of my workflow.
+It enabled me to run IDE on my main OS and execute code on Ubuntu.
+It is a very neat combination, especially if you want to avoid subtle differences between your code in development and production.

-Issues with Windows and JetBrains being much too slow to fix their own issue, lead me to try wild options, like running Intellij IDEA from Ubuntu directly - it works pretty ok, but is a big buggy and is not supporting enough features like debugger or Jupyter Notebooks.
-In the end I am **sharing coding between Windows and WSL2/Ubuntu**, taking the convenience of tools working natively on my main OS and trying to have as much as possible run on Linux.
-Fingers crossed that Intellij IDEA/ PyCharm will be prioritized by JetBrains as it is getting harder to justify paying for an individual license.
+Unfortunately when I upgraded to Windows 11 I found [performance issues](https://twitter.com/MikolajKania/status/1695742269138026533) that were blocking me from using Intellij IDEA.
+The main reason was an upgrade, but JetBrains was slow to fix their part - it was resolved after few weeks in one of minor versions.
+It was so painful, that I was seriously considering giving VS Code a shot.

+Before coming back to my original setup, I tested a few wild options like [running IDE directly on Ubuntu](https://towardsdev.com/the-complete-guide-to-using-wsl-in-jetbrains-ides-dd45d354f5e5) or connecting to it via [Gateway](https://www.jetbrains.com/remote-development/gateway/).
+I hope JetBrains will prioritize their support for WSL, because overally it a very capable tool I would happily continue to use.

 ## Coding assistance
-Popularity of GPT is visible also in a coding area.
-I am not recommending code generation for every developer - you should try to write as much as possible yourself during early days of your career - but it can be a good help.
+I am not recommending code generation for every developer - you should code as much as possible yourself, especially during early days of your career - but it can be a good support when used wisely.

-Last year I tried GitHub Copilot (before version X was introduced) and it was encouraging; only the integration in JetBrains products could be better.
-AWS CodeWhisperer was too sluggish and I was not happy with an experience.
-AI Assistance from JetBrains was impressive, well integrated and was adding chat in the UI, but the pricing on the top of current pricing is really bad.
+Last year I tried [GitHub Copilot](https://github.com/features/copilot) (before version X was introduced) and it was encouraging; only the integration in JetBrains products could have been better.
+[Amazon CodeWhisperer](https://aws.amazon.com/codewhisperer/) was too sluggish for my taste and [JetBrains AI](https://www.jetbrains.com/ai/) impressed me until I saw their unappealing pricing on the top of existing subscription.

-I ended the year by trying **Codeium** and I am really impressed.
-It is similar to AI Assistance in IDEA, but - for now - free and capable.
-Coding suggestions, chat, features like explaining a file or generating documentation are great.
-For now it is an easy recommendation for private projects.
+I ended the year trying **[Codeium](https://codeium.com/)**.
+It is very similar to JetBrains AI, but for now - free.
+Coding suggestions, chatbot, features like explaining a file or generating documentation are working great for my personal coding.

 # Roles
 Leading a team through ups and downs towards a business goals was an extraordinary experience.
-I was working with a great people who I tried to support in their growth.
-I believe I put my mark on technology and processes, especially on team management side where I introduced good practices like very open and trackable 1:1s (an inspiration from XXX).
+I was working with great people who I tried to support in their growth.
+I believe I have put my mark on both technology and processes.

 Every journey has its end, however, and this year I decided to try myself in another role.
-I became a **Technical Program Manger**, with a task to oversee execution and delivery of the projects, while still keeping an eye on technology.
-It is the biggest change since I decided to switch from Java/backend into Python/ML few years ago.
-Now I am completing my overview of projects lifecycle, being always interested in more than just pure coding.
-Still, as you can see above I am enjoying it after a short sabbatical!
+I became a **Technical Program Manager**, with a task to oversee execution and delivery of the projects, while still keeping an eye on ML technology.
+It is the biggest change since I decided to switch from backend development to machine learning few years ago and a welcome challenge.

-In both roles I helped to deliver features this year and my first project as TPM landed in a hands of customers.
-Looking forward to what 2024 will bring.
+In both roles I helped to deliver features this year and my first project as TPM landed in a [hands of customers](https://www.wolterskluwer.com/en/news/wolters-kluwer-integrates-genai-into-its-legal-research-products).
+I am looking forward to what 2024 will bring.

 # Knowledge vault
-Transitions are always creating new challenges, and this year my attention switched to non-engineering knowledge extensions as well.
+Transitions are certainly bringing about new challenges, and this year my attention was occupied by both engineering and project management resources.

-## Google Project Manager specialization
+## Google Project Management
-A very broad and informative course on project management.
-I learnt a lot and hands-on tasks helped to put it in practice.
-I was doing it during transition period, learning on a topics I was immediately applying in a real life.
-I ended a course with a completion certificate.
-Whereas I can highly recommend it, I'd like to see a follow-up on topic of data-driven approach to executing projects, which was just briefly touched.
+**[GPM](https://www.coursera.org/professional-certificates/google-project-management)** is a very broad and informative course on project management.
+I learnt a lot and was immediately able to use new skills in practice.
+I ended the course with a [certificate](https://coursera.org/share/468cd27fe0d809f226516cbd58c7ec6a) of completion, which was a satisfying milestone.
+Whereas I can highly recommend it, I'd like to see a follow-up on topic of data-driven approach to executing projects, which was only briefly touched.

-## GPT prompting - Deep Learning AI
+## ChatGPT Prompt Engineering for Developers
-GPT took the world by storm.
-To better understanding prompt engineering I took the short course from famous Andrew Ng.
-It is a solid intro to the matter, but practice and following trends is needed in this very young field.
+For better understanding of prompts creation I took **[a short course](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/)** from famous Andrew Ng.
+It is a solid intro to a prompting area, but practice and staying on the top of new findings is needed in this very young field.

 ## Finishing books
-Project Phoenix was a quite interesting look into how a whole company can be transformed to be more agile.
-It also made DevOps culture a topic understandable for managers.
-I was happy to observe such transformation myself in an early years of my career, so the book was not so eye-opening for me.
-However, there were highlights to keep: for instance how different division on a company can see each other and compete without proper communication.
+**[The Phoenix Project](https://www.oreilly.com/library/view/the-phoenix-project/9781457191350/)** was quite interesting look into a process of transforming company culture from waterfall to agile.
+It also made DevOps principles famous.
+I was fortunate to observe such transformation myself in the early years of my career, so the book was not so eye-opening for me.
+However, there were highlights to keep, for instance how different divisions in one company can see each other and compete without proper communication.

-Introduction to Keras & Tensorflow is a solid book that organize and extend ideas beyond what can be found in documentation.
-I found parts of it useful and well explained, but the more you are experience the less you need such read.

-NLP is a an easy recommendation for everyone interested in NLP field.
+I like Mannings's hands-on books and **[Natural Language Processing in Action](https://www.manning.com/books/natural-language-processing-in-action)** is no different.
+It is an easy recommendation for everyone interested in NLP field.
 It explains topics very well and I can only regret it was not extended more into state-of-the-art transformers and LLMs.

-As with Keras, it structures the knowledge that would be fragmented otherwise.
+**[Deep Learning with Python](https://www.manning.com/books/deep-learning-with-python-second-edition)** is a solid book that organizes deep learning fundaments and extends ideas beyond what can be found in Keras/Tensorflow documentation.
+I found parts of it useful and well explained.

 # Culture
-As the last part, let me share few recommendation from a cultural field.
+As the last part, let me share a few recommendations from a cultural field.
+We all need a break!

 ## Books
-Overview can be found on [Goodreads](https://www.goodreads.com/user/year_in_books/2023/5724806), with Lord of the flies (EN) and Informacja Zwrotna (PL) being my instant classics due to their provocative themes.
+Overview can be found on [Goodreads](https://www.goodreads.com/user/year_in_books/2023/5724806), with [Lord of the flies](https://www.goodreads.com/book/show/7624.Lord_of_the_Flies) (EN) and [Informacja Zwrotna](https://www.goodreads.com/book/show/56469273-informacja-zwrotna) (PL) being my instant classics due to their provocative themes.
+Audiobooks are helping me to catch-up.

+## Movies
+Movies of genres ranging from musical, through drama up to animation cemented 2023 as a very [satisfying year](https://www.filmweb.pl/user/MickyThump) for me: [Hamilton](https://www.imdb.com/title/tt8503618/), [Ghosts of Inisherin](https://www.imdb.com/title/tt11813216/), [Oppenheimer](https://www.imdb.com/title/tt15398776/), [Across Multiverse](https://www.imdb.com/title/tt9362722/) or [Pearl](https://www.imdb.com/title/tt18925334/).

+## TV Shows
+[Succession](https://www.imdb.com/title/tt7660850/) did with its ending what Game of Thrones was not capable of, [Fargo](https://www.imdb.com/title/tt2802850/) is beautifully written and [Severance](https://www.imdb.com/title/tt11280740/) proofs that you can always come up with a new, wild idea in an era of remixes and productions designed by accountants.

 ## Music
-It was a very Polish year for me, as Dawid Podsiadło, Taco Hemingway and Lor rocked my 2023.
-Listening to autobiography of Bono brought U2 back into my radar.
+It was a very Polish year for me, as [Dawid Podsiadło](https://open.spotify.com/artist/6EB8VE9f7Ut6NOgviN6gDW), [Taco Hemingway](https://open.spotify.com/artist/7CJgLPEqiIRuneZSolpawQ) and [Lor](https://open.spotify.com/artist/0TwM0vzeyhAMTegVdIq8rx) dominated my 2023.
+Listening to [autobiography of Bono](https://www.audible.com/pd/Surrender-Audiobook/B09ZK5B962) brought [U2](https://open.spotify.com/artist/51Blml2LZPmy7TTiAg47vQ) back into my radar.

 ## Concerts
-I was happy to see a few great bands: Arctic Monkeys (EN, Open'er festival in Gdynia), Rammstein (DE, for the second time, Chorzów), Dawid Podsiadło (PL, Sopot).
+I was fortunate to see live few great bands: [Arctic Monkeys](https://open.spotify.com/artist/7Ln80lUS6He07XvHI8qqHH) (EN, Open'er festival in Gdynia), [Rammstein](https://open.spotify.com/artist/6wWVKhxIU2cEi0K81v7HvP) (DE, for the second time, Chorzów) and [Dawid Podsiadło]((https://open.spotify.com/artist/6EB8VE9f7Ut6NOgviN6gDW)) (PL, Sopot), among others.

-## Movies
-Genres from musical, through drama up to animation cemented 2023 as a very [satisfying year](https://www.filmweb.pl/user/MickyThump) for me: Hamilton, Ghosts of Inisherin, Oppenheimer, Across Multiverse.

-## TV Shows
-Succession did with ending what Game of Thrones was not capable of with its ending, Fargo is beautifully written and Severance is a proof that you can always came up with a new, wild idea in an era of remixes and productions designed by accountants.

 # 2024
-More to come and share soon!
+Thanks for reading to the end and more information coming soon